A brighter futureCreate a better learning environment with LED lighting

 Energized students that feel a sense of mastery are happier.
 The same applies to teachers and staff, and this contributes to a better learning environment and a better relationship between students and teachers.

 The right amount

 The right amount of light is essential to maintaining students’ well-being and ability to focus.
 How much light is needed depends on many factors, such as type of activity amount of natural light and grade.

 When using a blackboard, there should be enough light on the teacher and the blackboard.
-This ensures that everyone can follow the class and makes it easier for the teacher to maintain contact every student.
-The ability to dim the lights helps prevent glare and reflections, and is key when using a projector or screen.
+This ensures that everyone can follow the class and makes it easier for the teacher to maintain contact with every student.
+The ability to dim the lights helps prevent glare and reflections and is critical when using a projector or screen.
 When working in groups, there should always be adequate light on all work surfaces.

-Luminaires with micro prismatic optics (a diffuser) provides even, pleasant light by diffusing the light as it exits the fitting.
-Diffusing the light means that it’s spread in in multiple directions and reflects of walls and other surfaces, rather than only going directly from the soure to the work surface.
+Luminaires with micro prismatic optics (a diffuser) provide even, pleasant light by diffusing the light as it exits the fitting.
+Diffusing the light means that it’s spread in multiple directions and reflects off walls and other surfaces, rather than only going directly from the source to the work surface.
 Light falling on the work surface from many angles helps eliminate shadows and glare.